ziqi521/cilium/Documentation/contributing/development/contributing_guide.rst

 perform backports to keep the process smooth and to catch potential regressions in stable branches as soon as possible.
-If backports are delayed, this can also delay releases which is important to avoid especially if there are security-sensitive bug fixes that requires an immediate release.
+If backports are delayed, this can also delay releases which is important to avoid especially if there are security-sensitive bug fixes that require an immediate release.

 In addition, when a backport PR is open, the person opening it is responsible to drive it to completion, even if it stretches after the assigned week of